schibsted/spid-tech-docs/resources/articles/paylink-api.md

 :body

+Paylinks allow clients to charge a customer for products without storing them in SPiD's product database.
+A paylink is simply a link that represents a set of products, their prices and other meta-data.
+Following the link will take the user to SPiD checkout where they can pay for the products.
+Upon completion, the user is sent back to the client with a confirmation from SPiD.

-A paylink object contains common fields, meta data about the paylink, and one or more paylink items.
-Paylink items is what end-users actually pay for.
-Paylink items contains price and VAT information.
-The total sum is the total of all items for each paylink.
+Paylink objects contain meta-data and one or more paylink items.
+Paylink items are what end-users actually pay for.
+They contain price and VAT information.
+The total sum of a paylink is the total of all items.

-Paylink items may be optionally coupled to a current product in SPiD, identified by the `productId` field.
+Paylink items can optionally be coupled to a current product in SPiD, identified by the `productId` field.
 Paylink items also contain a type, indicating the kind of item and how it is processed, tracked and visualized to the end-user.

-There is no need to have a pre-defined product in SPiD to use paylinks.
-This is the reason why we allow the paylink creator to specify payment options available during the purchase.

-A `redirectUri` may be optionally pre-defined in the paylink.
-This can be overridden by the client if a `redirect_uri` is provided during the payment flow.
-It will be used to redirect the user after a purchase or authorization in SPiD.
+By providing a `redirect_uri` during the payment flow, the client can control where the user is sent after successful payment.
+If one is not provided, the client-default `redirectUrl` will be used.

 Both the whole paylink object and each paylink item have client reference fields.
 These can be used by the client in order to track and process paylinks